evaera/Cmdr/README.md

 return function (context, fromPlayers, toPlayer) if toPlayer.Character and toPlayer:FindFirstChild("HumanoidRootPart") then
     local position = toPlayer.Character.HumanoidRootPart.CFrame

     for _, player in ipairs(fromPlayers) do
       if player.Character and player.Character:FindFirstChild("HumanoidRootPart") then
         player.Character.HumanoidRootPart.CFrame = position
       end
     end

     return "Teleported players."
   end

   return "Target player has no character." end
 ```

+Alternatively, you can make a command run entirely on the client, by adding a `Run` function directly to the first module instead of having it be in a -`Server` script on its own.

+## API

 # Todo
 - Write documentation